 From the director of one of my personal favorite sequels, Hellraiser II, Ticks is a fun, campy and often brutal movie that has gained something of a cult following in recent years.
 It’s sort of an underground classic, but those who know of it usually seem to love it.
 In fact, I first discovered it through Fangoria’s 101 Greatest Horror Movies You’ve Never Seen.

 This first season episode of Masters of Horror from director Lucky McKee was one of the show’s best.
 It allowed Angela Bettis to play a very different character from May and also showed that adult film star Misty Mundae had genuine acting chops.
 It’s a very cute rom-com about a lesbian couple navigating their respective weirdness together until one of them begins transforming into a bug.

 Creepshow: “They’re Creeping Up on You”

-While it’s only a segment out of the whole anthology, “They’re Creeping Up on You” is always one of the titles things that gets brought up when people mention Creepshow.
+While it’s only a segment out of the whole anthology, “They’re Creeping Up on You” is always one of the segments that gets brought up when people mention Creepshow.
 As someone who loves that film to death and has watched it since childhood, it can still be hard for me to watch.
 There’s something genuinely unnerving about it, more so than any of the segments before it.
-There’s a dark, biting sense of humor that’s meaner in this episode than the others.
-No pun intended, but this one really gets under your skin.
+There’s a dark, biting sense of humor that’s meaner in this vignette than the others.
+This one is sure to get under your skin.